iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ~~~ {.clojure}
 (def server-port (or (commandline-parameters :port) 80))
 ~~~

+Note that this can only be used in situations where the input may not take the values `false` or `nil`.

 <exercise>
 Write the function `(teen? age)`, which returns truthy if `age` is at least 13